Let’s not kill the planet

 The next step is shipping the scooter out to its new owner – that’s you!

-Äike is currently available only in Europe which is leaps and bounds better than shipping scooters all the way from China.
+Äike is currently available only in Europe which is environmentally friendlier better than shipping scooters all the way from China.

 Longevity is crucial:

 we’d rather die from old age than climate change

 We hate to break it to you, but the average lifespan of an electric scooter according to Google is anywhere from a few months to around 2 years depending on the usage.
 For most people, the cheaper price is more important than the environmental impact.
 Knowing this, most scooters get caught in a cycle of being produced at a low price point, yet do not survive the test of time.

 It’s time to rethink our consumption habits and invest in longevity rather than novelty.

 Äike is built to last– the warranty for the frame is for 10 years and for the batteries 5 years.
 But with regular maintenance and proper care, the components could last even longer.